Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Find out what accounts are insured up to the $250,000 limit and how to safeguard your money.

-You work hard to save money and trust your bank to keep it safe in your savings account.
-But what happens if the bank were to go bankrupt?
+We all know that keeping your money in a bank account is much safer than stuffing it in your mattress.
+But what happens to your money if the bank were to go bankrupt?
 Learn more about the Federal Deposit Insurance Corporation (FDIC) and how it protects your deposits in FDIC-insured checking, savings, money market and CD accounts.

 FDIC deposit insurance limit

 The $250,000 limit applies per depositor, per institution and per ownership category.
 But what does that mean exactly?
 Ownership category simply refers to whether the account is owned by one person (single) or is shared (joint).
 Depending on the size of your deposits, it might make sense to hold accounts at different institutions to ensure that all of your money is covered.
-Consider the following scenarios:

-- Henry holds $200,000 in savings and CDs and $100,000 in a joint checking account, though all accounts are at the same bank.
-If the bank were to fail, all of his money would be insured since he holds less than $250,000 in each ownership category.
+Let’s say you have $200,000 in savings and CDs and $100,000 in a joint checking account, though all accounts are at the same bank.
+If the bank were to fail, all of your money would be insured since you hold less than $250,000 in each ownership category.

 Do I need to apply for FDIC deposit insurance?